 - GPFB is limiting volunteer groups to 10 people or less both in the warehouse and out in the field on Mobile Food Pantries.

 - GPFB is not allowing additional orders outside of your order time.
 With the uncertainty of the virus, we are being cautious to ensure we maintain product for all partners should there be disruptions in the supply chains.
 We have purchased additional food that is available on the order guide at no cost.

-Per Feeding America, we are accepting food donations as we normally do.
-Feeding America has not placed any restrictions on food donations or that we need to hold food for a holding period.
+- Per Feeding America, we are accepting food donations as we normally do.
+Feeding America has not placed any restrictions on food donations or said that we need to hold food for a holding period.
 We encourage you to wear masks and gloves while handling donations and wash your hands when you are finished.